christinatong01/coinvestments-networks-status/README.md

 Using `investments_map`, get oldest founding date and create 5 year windows from that date to the year in question.
 Build graph with investors as nodes and edges based on shared funding rounds.
 Run beta centrality function on every 5 year window.
 Average beta centralities for each investor.

 ## Next steps
-* How to set beta?
+* Setting beta?
 From Pollock et al., 2015, "In our analysis, we set beta to 75% of the reciprocal of the largest eigenvalue" [p.
 493].
 The larger the beta, the more it reflects global structure.
 Currently, it is set at default beta of 0.1.
 * What to do with individuals?
 Currently, it filters them out.
-* Need to fix windows when there are less than 5 years.